kristijanhusak/laravel-form-builder/README.md

                     'wrapper' => ['class' => 'choice-wrapper'] // Shows the wrapper for each radio or checkbox, default is false
                 ]
             ])
+            // Static text, holds only text, no input ->add('address', 'static', [
+                'tag' => 'div' // Tag to be used for holding static data, 'attr' => ['class' => 'form-control-static'], // This is the default 'default_value' => null // If nothing is passed, data is pulled from model if any ])
             // Automatically adds enctype="multipart/form-data" to form
             ->add('image', 'file', [
                 'label' => 'Upload your image'